rschutjens/genericFlaskEnv/notes.md

 * stage all: git add .
 * check .gitignore file is correct. can I ignore all files in venv folder?

+### Setting up project
+* clone repository from git
+* create a virtualEnv in the directory: virtualEnv flask (tested with python 3.5.2 64 bit anaconda custom version)
+* install packages: pip install -r requirements.txt
+* you should now be able to run: python run.py
+* open up a browser and go to http://127.0.0.1:5000/

+Note: run.py has a shebang line that automatically uses the python from the virtualenv named flask (this path also depends on your operating system, the one provided is for windows #!flask\Scripts\python).
+You can set up a virtual environment with

+alternatively you can start the flask application by (using powershell):
+* activating the virtualenv: flask\Scripts\activate
+* $Env:FLASK_APP=".\run.py" ([see here for powershell commands][powershellCommands])
+* flask run (or [flask shell, this can be used to make interactive session][flaskShell])